-Distortion of competition
+5.3 Distortion of competition.

 It has been argued that differential taxes will cause passengers to fly from countries with the lowest taxes, distorting competition between airlines (who have established bases at particular airports) and reducing the revenue base.
-For direct flights, this contention is only arguable in mainland north-west Europe, where there is a dense cluster of hub airports, such that passengers could feasibly access several by surface transport.
-Even then, a differential of, say, €10 would quickly be eliminated if the passenger had to travel further by car or public transport to access a more distant airport.
+While this is theoretically correct, for direct flights the effect is only likely to occur in practice where major airports are geographically close but in different countries, so that passengers can feasibly access a non-taxed flight.
+For developed countries, this situation only pertains in north-west Europe, and at the US-Canada border.